by Dru Ish

 I am forever grateful to the butch who first shaved my baby-dyke head in Melbourne, 1994 (thanks, “Soft” Sue).
 It’s a time in my life that I cherish in hindsight.
 When I realised that I can’t hide, that my insides and outsides are one and the same, I understood that my entire life – from the food I eat to the paper I wipe my arse with – is all political.

 Looking through the lens of astrology we remember ourselves as part of nature; cyclic with ebbs and flows, unique yet part of a species, an integral part of this lived mystery.
 It aligns us with our own personal seasons and rhythms.
 It’s not surprising that astrology has been suppressed throughout history; like coming out it gives us agency.

 My practice of astrology is centred around celebrating our uniqueness and unapologetically living it.
 While not everyone has that privilege or ability, co-creating that world and uncovering my blindspots is as much a part of my practice as decoding the sky.

 After studying via experience, observation and devouring 2,000 year old texts for the past 20+ years, I find myself leaning deeper into the compassion astrology offers.
-In today’s world where life is defined by chasing peak experiences, & narcissism and gaslighting is normalised behaviour, astrology offers us a steady place to stand in ourselves, wrapped up in our complexity and contradictions, with a gentle reminder to not abandon ourselves.
+In today’s world where life is defined by chasing peak experiences, where narcissism and gaslighting are normalised behaviours, astrology offers us a steady place to stand in ourselves, wrapped up in our complexity and contradictions, with a gentle reminder to not abandon ourselves.